dexit/Portfolio/README.md

 The following image shows the web application's appearance and functionality after i have refactored the code:

 ![This is my version.](./page_screenshot.png)

-ghdfjgkbshifsgiyfgesayfrwe
-ewsrf
-wer
-wer
-we
-rwe
-r
-wer
-we
-r
-wer
-we
-rw
-r